Skip to main content

 • character development

-Character development in the game is highlighted by unexpected plot twists and poignant moments that enhance its melancholic atmosphere.
-The distinct and beautiful character designs complement the narrative, contributing to a visually appealing experience that aligns well with the game's tone.
-Overall, while the story may initially seem unremarkable, it reveals depth through its character arcs.
+Character development in the game is highlighted by unexpected plot twists and moments that enhance its melancholic atmosphere, contributing to a deeper emotional experience.
+Additionally, the distinct and beautiful character designs complement the overall tone, enriching the narrative and visual appeal.

 • “At first, I admit, I didn't think there was anything particularly special about the story, but I was caught off-guard by a plot twist and a couple of moments of character development that really helped drive home the game's melancholy mood.”